kooroshvaziri/Machine_Learning_Classification_Model_for_Credit_Card_Defaults/README.md

 # Model Comparisons

-During our EDA phase, we managed to create and compare 14 models: 5 Basic models, XGBoost Model, Nueral Network Model, 3 improved models, 1 GridSearchCV on XGBoost, 1 ROC on Logistic Regression, and 2 Ensemble models as seen in the table below.
+In this project, we managed to create and compare 14 models: 5 Basic models, XGBoost Model, Nueral Network Model, 3 improved models, 1 GridSearchCV on XGBoost, 1 ROC on Logistic Regression, and 2 Ensemble models as seen in the table below.
 For reasons to be explained soon, ***XGBoost GridSearchCV***, ***Balanced Bagging***, and ***Improved SVC*** resulted in the best performances.

 ![Models Result](images/capfin_12.png)